LeopardCheetah/ate-for-tea-docs/Docs/Subsystem_Outline.md

 ---

-## Miscellaneous

-See [Code Structure](Code_Structure.md) and Footnote 4[^4] on some more information about why exactly things are the way they are in Subsystems.
+See [Code Architecture](Code_Architecture.md) and Footnote 3[^3] on some more information about why exactly things are the way they are in Subsystems.
 Also, since only one command can run on one subsystem at one time, if you want things to move independently (e.g. you have a 2 dof elevator or something), it's best to make a separate subsystem for each independent physical mechanism.